maxnorton/kaplan-model/markdown/instructions.md

 In the following section of this page, you are prompted to select a winegrape growing region, figures of annually and cumulative net returns and yields, and tables containing annually average and cumulatively economic indicators taken from our economic analysis.
 You will also be prompted to select the preventative practices, disease control efficacy rates, and vineyard age when a preventative practice is first adopted.
 You will also find links to description of the preventative practices and disease control efficacy rates, definitions of the variables displayed in the figures and tables, and the form for you to enter your own data.
 All figure and table displays list the underlying region-specific assumptions used in the economic analysis.

+We derive results when preventative practices are adopted in years 3, 5, or 10.
+These ages were selected to evaluate conditions when vines are fully trained onto the trellis system and winter pruning begins (3 years old), when vines reach maturity (5 years old), and when trunk disease symptoms typically appear in vineyards (10 years old).

 For inquiries about the page and economic analysis of trunk diseases in California winegrape vineyards, please contact [kaplanj@csus.edu](mailto:kaplanj@csus.edu).

 * [SCRI Trunk Disease Project Page](http://treeandvinetrunkdiseases.org)